hungyu99/freed/infrastructure/db/database/README.md

 Transaction
 -----------
-This defines the interface of a generic karlsend database transaction.
+This defines the interface of a generic freed database transaction.

 Note: Transactions provide data consistency over the state of the database as it was when the transaction started.
 There is NO guarantee that if one puts data into the